leiz-me/pueue/README.md

 ## Logs

 All logs can be found in `~/.shared/pueue/*.log`.
-Logs of previous pueue session will be rotated and contain a timestamp in the name.
+Logs of previous pueue sessions will be rotated and contain a timestamp in the name.
 In case the daemon fails or something goes wrong, there is a separate log for the daemon at `~/.shared/pueue/daemon.log`.
 If the daemon crashes, please send the stack trace from this log!